-The Westhampton Garden Club provides hands-on upkeep and financial support to five public gardens in the community.
-From spring through autumn, WGC teams tend gardens at the Quogue Library and St. Mark’s Church.
-Funding goes to maintaining gardens on the village greens in Westhampton Beach and Quogue, and at the Quogue Wildlife Refuge.
+The Westhampton Garden Club provides hands-on maintenance and financial support to public gardens in the community.
+From spring through autumn, WGC teams maintains gardens at the Quogue Library, The Pond Garden in Quogue and St. Mark’s Church.
+Funding goes to maintaining gardens on the village green in Westhampton Beach and the Quogue Wildlife Refuge.

 The gardens behind the library are designed to be both educational and beautiful.
 A 19th century one-room schoolhouse and 18th century smokehouse frame the Mary Kane Hayes Garden with its traditional plantings, a sweet mix of Bleeding Heart, Butterfly Bush, Clematis and Phlox.
 The Herb Garden’s four quadrants highlight culinary, medicinal, economic and fragrant herbs.